Enrollment

 For Continuance:

-• Once admitted to the Graduate School, JUMP students must adhere to the Graduate Academic Standing policy
+- Once admitted to Graduate Studies, JUMP students must adhere to the Graduate Academic Standing policy

 Failure to meet continuance requirements will result in dismissal from JUMP.
 Upon dismissal, graduate coursework may not be double-counted.
 Graduate coursework will be recorded according to the undergraduate catalog.